 Why you still reading this?
 Pound the button, brah.

 Jeffrey J. Higa is the author of Calabash Stories, which won the Robert C. Jones Prize, and was shortlisted for the William Saroyan International Prize for Writing.
-Stories from the collection, including, “The Shadow Artist” received an honorable mention in the Kurt Vonnegut Speculative Fiction Prize from the North American Review and “Christmas Stories” which was serialized and broadcast by Aloha Shorts on Hawaii Public Radio in 2009 and 2010.
-He has published widely in literary and commercial magazines, including Zyzzyva, Sonora Review, Tahoma Literary Review, Bamboo Ridge, Salt Hill, LitQuarterly, Honolulu Review of Books, Honolulu Magazine, Business Today, Poets & Writers and others.
-He was the recipient of the Kundiman fellowship in fiction at the Sewanee Writers Conference.
+“The Shadow Artist,” a short story from the collection, was a recent finalist for the Italo Calvino Prize and received an honorable mention in the Kurt Vonnegut Speculative Fiction Prize from the North American Review.
+In Hawaii, he is best known for “Christmas Stories” which was serialized and broadcast by Aloha Shorts on Hawaii Public Radio in 2009 and 2010.
+He has published widely in literary and commercial magazines, including Zyzzyva, Sonora Review, Tahoma Literary Review, Willow Springs, Bamboo Ridge, Salt Hill, LitQuarterly, Honolulu Review of Books, Honolulu Magazine, Business Today, Poets & Writers and others.
+He was the recipient of the Kundiman fiction fellowship at the Sewanee Writers Conference.
 In addition, his full-length play Futless won the Hawai’i Prize from the Kumu Kahua Theatre.
 He earned his B.S. from Rensselaer Polytechnic Institute, spent some time at the M.F.A. program in fiction at Arizona State University, and earned a M.A. in creative writing from the University of Missouri–St. Louis.
-He lives in Honolulu with his wife, the biologist Marguerite Butler, his son, the poet and actor Raine Higa, and their good dog Tim Tam.
+He lives in Honolulu with the biologist Marguerite Butler, the actor Raine Higa, and the good dog Tim Tam.

 His next book, The pidgin Inferno, is a complete 34-canto retelling of Dante Alighieri's Inferno.
 It is a humorous romp through Hell, substituting Dante’s Renaissance Tuscany with Hawaiian history, locations, and personages both famous and infamous.
 Like Dante, Jeffrey has written it in the lingua franca of his people, pidgin.